 We wonder about who their teacher will be and hope they will have a good year with their class mates on and away from their studies.
 Scholastically, I’m sure we’d all like to see school reports that reflect our individual child’s abilities and efforts.

-What if I told you the secret to a better school year in 2017 lies inside your kids’ lunchbox?
+What if I told you the secret to a better school year lies inside your kids’ lunchbox?

 A healthy lunchbox guarantees your child will have energy to last the school day, with boosted concentration and strength to perform to their potential.